 Among all people facing a risk of poverty, females constituted a larger share in the majority of countries, and the dynamics also appeared worse among women (see Figure 4.3).

+Figure 4.3: People at risk of poverty indices by gender across countries

+Source: For all countries except the Republic of Moldova - Eurostat segment ilc_li02.
+For the Republic of Moldova - enpe_ilc_li09.

+Notes: Indices are estimated as (a) a share of people at the risk of poverty in 2019 relative to a share of people at the risk of poverty in 2011 (index 2011-2019); (b) a share of people at the risk of poverty in 2021 relative to a share of people at the risk of poverty in 2019 (index 2019-2021) with both indices estimated separately for men and women.

 This suggested that, for example, single households headed by women (e.g. single mothers) are more likely to be at risk of poverty than single men or couple households.
-Men Figure 4.2: Share of people at risk of poverty from 2011 to 2020 and the index change in the proportion of people at risk of poverty across countries the risk of poverty in 2019 (index 2019-2020).

-Source: For all countries except the Republic of Moldova - Eurostat segment $ilc_li02$ .
-For the Republic of Moldova - $enpe_lc_li09$ .
-Notes: Indices are estimated as (a) a share of people at the risk of poverty in 2019 relative to a share of people at the risk of poverty in 2010 relative to a share of people at the risk of poverty in 2020 relative to a share of people at the risk of poverty in 2 experienced a substantial decline concerning the risk of poverty over 2011-2019 in all countries, except for Bulgaria and Romania, with the most pronounced drop seen in Hungary with 19%.
+Men experienced a substantial decline concerning the risk of poverty over 2011-2019 in all countries, except for Bulgaria and Romania, with the most pronounced drop seen in Hungary with 19%.
 The decline in the risk of poverty was much more modest among women, and the indicator even increased dramatically in several countries, e.g. Bulgaria (3%), Romania (10%) and Czechia (14%).